 - Provide briefings on emerging sustainability issues in the region that may impact supply, certification, corporate reputation, and other areas important to the seafood industry.

 Action recommendations for the supply chain:

 - Advocate for the development of annual stock assessments that incorporate improved catch data and consider the effects of environmental variability on the population.
-Stock assessment results should be peer reviewed and publically reported.
+Stock assessment results should be peer reviewed and publicly reported.

 - Request relevant government authorities to develop/support current ongoing efforts to develop long-term management plans for the different stocks with explicit harvest strategies and reference points that take into account the role of the key target species in the ecosystem.